A Brief History of Kingsley Indoor Bowling Club

 A committee was formed to run the bowling activities in order to enter competitions at Club, County & National level also to invite friendly matches with other newly formed Indoor Clubs in addition to some outdoor Clubs who were interested in sending a team to play regular matches.

-In 1991 the owner decided that he wished to give up the daily management of the Bowls Centre and the Bowls Club was asked to either buy the building or enter into a lease with the owner.
+In 1991 Alan Smith decided that he wished to give up the daily management of the Bowls Centre and gave the Bowls Club the opportunity to buy or lease the Building.

 The Club firstly had to consider the full financial implications of taking over the responsibility for the upkeep and running costs of the building.
 As all members are responsible for the debts of a Club if it should have to close down, advice was given to form a Limited Company to give members financial protection.